 Take a pass on the Big Breakfast with Hotcakes.
 It packs 1,050 calories, 56 grams (g) fat, and 19 g saturated fat -- over the daily limit for saturated fat for most people.
 Even the biscuit is loaded with saturated fat.
-The sodium hits 2,010 milligrams (mg), well over the daily limit of 1,500 mg doctors recommend to keep blood pressure in check.
+The sodium hits 1,960 milligrams (mg), nearly the total daily limit of 2,300 mg doctors recommend.

 The Egg & Cheese Croissan'wich has 300 calories, 15g fat, and 7 g saturated fat.
 The sodium count may be tough for limited diets at 580 mg.
 Eleven grams of protein will help keep you feeling full until lunch.

 Steer clear of the Grande Sausage Breakfast Burrito.
 Jack in the Box fills a flour tortilla with sausage, scrambled eggs, hash browns, bacon crumbles, and cheese.
 It has 1,044 calories, 90 g fat, 20 g saturated fat, and 2,131 mg sodium.
 The burrito does provide 35 grams of protein, but it takes a big chunk of your daily fat and calorie limit.

 The Breakfast Jack is a hamburger bun with fried egg, ham, and American cheese.